atiq-cs/cpp/Win32/P21_WMPSubtitlePlugin/ReadMe.md

 - Subtitle Converter (from on Sub format to another)
 - Properly detecting encoding of input text file

+*Build Instructions for this project is at [build doc](https://github.com/atiq-cs/cpp/blob/dev/Win32/P21_WMPSubtitlePlugin/Build.md)*.
+Target platform for the build is defined at 'StdAfx.h'.

 #### Developer Doc
 ref, CaptionDevPlan.docx, 06-11-2014